-Sweet but not too sweet, these mirin & maple roasted almonds are a welcome addition to the recipe collection!
-This is my first recipe for roasted nuts and it’s about time they appear here.
+Sweet, but not too sweet, these mirin & maple roasted almonds are a welcome addition to the recipe collection!

 The idea for the mirin & maple glaze came about from my Mirin & Maple Tempeh Stir Fry.
 I wasn’t sure how this was going to turn out as this was something unusual for me but they came out great!
 It’s simple flavors with sweetness from the mirin and maple, warmth from the cinnamon and chipotle, and a tad bit salty.